Lived religion: David D. Hall

 David D. Hall has been a faculty member at Harvard Divinity School since 1989.
 Hall was Bartlett Professor of New England Church History until 2008, when he became Bartlett Research Professor.
 Hall writes extensively on religion and society in seventeenth-century New England and England.
 Hall edited a series of essays titled Lived Religion In America: Toward a History Of Practice, which is a foundational compilation in the study of lived religion.
 Hall’s book covers topics including gift exchange, cremation, hymn singing and many other essays on lived and practiced religious belief.
 Many of Hall's students have gone on to become notable scholars in the field of lived religion.

 Hall defines lived religion as "rooted less in sociology than cultural and ethnographical approaches to the study of religion and American religious history".
-He instead sees lived religion as the study of the context and content about the practices of religious laity and their "everyday thinking".
+He instead sees lived religion as the study of the context and content of the practices of religious laity and their "everyday thinking".
 Hall believes that using lived religion as an approach to the study of religion allows for a wider interpretation of meaning and also provides an opportunity for historians to examine the past and present from many angles.
 For Hall, lived religion "does not depend on any single method or discipline".

 Hall also acknowledges the limitations of lived religion.
 Hall suggests that as a field, lived religion is "fluid, mobile, and incompletely structured".
 Hall calls lived religion an "imperfect tool" noting that even with a dynamic study of laity it is impossible to fully understand any one person’s religious practices, especially when summarizing from a single location be it time or place.